How to buy the best fitness tracker

 By Christina Woodger

 What's the difference between an activity tracker and a fitness watch?
 Should you buy Fitbit, Garmin, Huawei or Samsung?
-Our guide can help you find the perfect model.
+Our guide can help

 In this article:

 - How much do fitness watches cost?

 You can buy a tracker for less than £15, or you could pay close to £250.
 But our testing has shown there’s little correlation between price and accuracy.

 We've found a model costing just £20 that tracked steps with no error

 It’s absolutely possible to pick up a great, affordable fitness tracker if you don’t mind missing out on some more advanced functions.
 We’ve found some great budget-friendly options in our tests – check out our best cheap fitness trackers.